-The shift to Electronic Data Capture (EDC) means that fieldworkers will no longer have to capture and record responses on paper.
-Under EDC, fieldworkers will capture data by selecting the appropriate responses on the tablet.
+Following the shift from PAPI to CAPI in Round 7, fieldworkers no longer have to capture and record responses on paper.
+Under CAPI, fieldworkers capture data by selecting the appropriate responses on a tablet.
 However, since the programming is done to skip certain linked questions, it is important that fieldworkers be trained using the paper version of the questionnaire first.
 This will ensure that they familiarize themselves with all the questions including those that might be skipped due to the use of skip patterns.